Medialister

 Turnaround time can help you find media that publish quickly or within a few days.
 This parameter is calculated automatically for every media, depending on how fast they process orders from Medialister.

-NB: the number of days shown excluding weekends.
+NB: the number of days shown excludes weekends.

 If you need to add a specific number of links to a placement, and those links must be a certain type, use this filter.
 Placements might support the following link types: